SmartTokenLabs/TokenScript/doc/design_paper.md

 Another problem which often emerges is the upgrade of a token's business logic.
 Nobody can know in advance every kind of application and context of token transfers.
 To reflect this, it is possible to upgrade Ethereum smart contracts.
 However, this adds complexity to the code and just moves the un-upgradability to the upgrade-contract.
 As the incident on Parity's multisig contract demonstrated, this adds another security issue.

+--

+We shouldn't be seeing hundreds of dapp websites updating their code with the comment "now accepting cryptodog token after cryptokitten".
+This represents a growth (scalability) issue.
+ERC made the job easier (for example ERC721 provided a uniformed way to transfer token ownership), but new tokens come with new characteristics and new rules ("kittens can't be transferred when labouring").

+we can't expect all-seeing-nodes like opensea to provide token data.
+It would either be outdated (for a plasma subchain that operates a lot faster than Ethereum) or inaccessible (for a plasma subchain with limited public participation except for periodic commits with UTXOs).
+This represents a scalability issue.

+--

 **Interacting with different systems**
 Ethereum token have a very limited way of interacting with other systems like wallets.
 If the logic of interaction is part of the smart contract, we have the problems of 1. *and* to deal with the fact that you can't represent all systems language in one contract.
 It is impossible to do this without the help of external frameworks.